sindresorhus/conf/readme.md

 ```

 #### ajvOptions

 Type: `object`

-Options to pass to AJV.
-Requires a `schema` option to be provided.
+Options passed to AJV.
+Requires the `schema` option to be specified.

 Example: